aleedurrani/TimeComplexity/ReadMe.md

    - The parallel version achieved a 31.54% improvement in execution time compared to the optimized (single-pass) version.
    - Compared to the original unoptimized version, the total improvement is approximately 59.73%.

-### Note on Results
-There are slight discrepancies in the word and paragraph counts in the parallel version.
-This could be due to edge cases at chunk boundaries and may require further refinement of the parallel processing algorithm.

 ## Conclusion
 The optimizations demonstrate significant improvements in processing time: